-Vitamin D is another one that many people are low in and it too is involved in many bodily processes (immunity, bone health, brain health, heart health, and mood) It is mostly produced in our body from sunlight.
-There are only a few foods that naturally contain vitamin D (mushrooms, eggs, fatty fish) and because most of us are spending way too much time indoors and when we are outside we're slathered in sunscreen, we are not producing adequate levels of D.
+Vitamin D is another one that many people are low in and it too is involved in many bodily processes (immunity, bone health, brain health, heart health, and mood).
+It is mostly produced in our body from sunlight.
+There are only a few foods that naturally contain vitamin D (mushrooms, eggs, fatty fish) and because most of us spend way too much time indoors and when we are outside we’re slathered in sunscreen, we are not producing adequate levels.

 Take Home Message

 When it comes to supplements there is never a one-size-fits-all approach.
 I do believe that they can play a role in improving health but they must be approached responsibly and personalized for the individual.
 The following steps apply to everyone:

 - Step 1 = Eat a diverse, colorful, whole foods diet

 - Step 2 = Buy the best quality supplements you can afford